dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 ...well, it depends on how you're starting the application.
 Let's ask some
 questions:

-1. Does the deployed code rely on the migrations already being ran?
+1. Does the deployed _code_ rely on the migrations already being ran?
 If so, then **no you cannot start your application!** It will crash!
 The code already assumes the database to be in the state after migration.
 You need to run your migrations first and start the application after.

 1. Does it contain migrations that aren't yet utilized?
-For example, you already have your database created and `profiles` table created, and you _only have a migration_ to add a column to the profiles table. **Yes you can go ahead and start your application** since the code does not yet rely on that column to exist.
-Then run the migrations at your convenience.
+For example, you already have your database created and `profiles` table created, and you _only have a migration_ to add a column to the profiles table but your Ecto schema doesn't yet try to load it. **Yes you can go ahead and start your application** since the code does not yet rely on that column to exist.
+Run the migrations at your convenience.

 1. Do you use Kubernetes?
 Then you should **consider [Init Containers]**.
 Init containers run to completion _before_ the application containers in the pod.